zentavr/linet.mikrotik/README.md

 ### Installation on Zabbix Server

-The code uses Python 2 (tested in 2.7.13).
+The code uses Python 3 (tested in 3.11.3).
 All the dependencies are listed in [requirements.txt](requirements.txt) file.
 Very likely you will use *Virtualenv* for the installation.
-I used `/etc/zabbix/.venv` as a viartualenv directory.
+I used `/etc/zabbix/.venv` as a virtualenv directory.

 As usual, everything which is in `/etc/zabbix/zabbix_agentd.d` gets included by `zabbix_agentd`.
 Put or symlink [userparameter_mikrotik_getdata.conf](zabbix_agentd.d/userparameter_mikrotik_getdata.conf) to something in `/etc/zabbix/zabbix_agentd.d` in order to start.

 #### Known Issues
-*  It doesn't work on Python 2.7.6 which is in Ubuntu 14.04 LTS.
-As a solution was to take an idea in [this article][Upgrade to Python 2.7.11 on Ubuntu], compile Python 2.7.13 and create the `virtualenv`.
-    Also, these commands had been used in virtualenv as well:

-        pip install -U setuptools
-        pip install -U pip
+*  Python2 support was removed

 ## Hints